 A New Trump Rule Could Weaken A Civil Rights Era Housing Discrimination Law

-The Trump administration is moving to weaken the civil rights era Fair Housing Act — making it much harder to bring lawsuits alleging discrimination in housing, according to housing advocates.
+The Trump administration is moving to weaken the civil rights-era Fair Housing Act — making it much harder to bring lawsuits alleging discrimination in housing, according to housing advocates.
 But conservative groups applaud the move and say it would stop frivolous lawsuits.

 A draft of the Department of Housing and Urban Development rule, obtained by NPR, would target a powerful weapon that's used in discrimination cases.
 It's called "disparate impact."
 That means that to prove discrimination in a lawsuit, plaintiffs don't have to prove, for example, that a bank employee is refusing to make loans to people of color.
 They just have to show that a company has a business practice that, on its face, may not purposefully discriminate but has a discriminatory effect.